 What Is A Reduction of Capital?

-A reduction of capital is a means by which a company can reduce the number of shares it has in issue.
-While it used to be the case that all reductions of share capital required the company to obtain a court order (and this is still the case for public companies), private companies can reduce their capital without one by using a procedure introduced in the Companies Act 2006.
+A reduction of capital is a means by which a company can reduce the number of shares it has in issue, and return the capital invested in them to its shareholders.
+While it used to be the case that all reductions of share capital required the company to obtain a court order (and this is still the case for public companies), private companies can reduce their capital without one by using a procedure introduced in the Companies Act 2006 known as an 'administrative reduction of capital' (which is the type of reduction to which this page refers).
 The process is distinct from, but has a similar effect to, an off-market repurchase of shares (also known as a ‘share buyback’).

-Where a company wishes to reduce its capital without obtaining a court order, the reduction must be proposed by the directors and approved by the shareholders.
+Where a company wishes to carry out an administrative reduction of capital, the reduction must be proposed by the directors and approved by the shareholders.
 The directors must also make a statement of solvency.
 This is a formal statement, registered at Companies House, that they have enquired into the company's affairs and that, in their opinion, the company is able to pay its debts and will be able to do so for the following 12 months.
-Making a statement of solvency without reasonable grounds is a serious criminal offence.

 Performing a reduction of capital may have tax consequences for the company and/or its shareholders.
 We do not give tax advice and strongly recommend that advice from the company's accountants is sought before proceeding.